Addressing Rumors About Nyahallo

 Over the past few years, there have been rumors and accusations about my brand, including claims that my work is not original.
 I want to be clear: Nyahallo is an independent, artist-run brand.
 Every design is created from my own ideas, sketches, and experiences, alongside my co-designer and collaborators.
 Originality is something we take seriously.
 It is at the core of how we design, create, and build our brand.

-There was a disagreement regarding creative overlap and how design similarities were interpreted, which led to ongoing online discussion involving another brand and their audience.
-It began to have a negative impact on me and my brand, and I felt it was necessary to clarify my perspective rather than remain silent.
+There was a disagreement involving differing views on creative overlap within a niche fashion space, and how design similarities were interpreted.
+While I respect that people can have different opinions about similarities, I do not agree with the characterization of my work or the conclusions being drawn about my intentions as a designer.
+The situation led to ongoing online discussion involving another brand and their audience, and it began to have a negative impact on me and my brand.
+I felt it was necessary to clarify my perspective rather than remain silent.

 While the situation was discussed publicly from multiple angles over time, my perspective was not consistently represented or included.
 Remaining silent in that context became difficult, especially as assumptions and conclusions were being formed without my input.

-I recognize that in any shared creative space, overlap can occur in many directions, and I chose not to engage in further comparisons or accusations.
-At the end of the day, overlap within a niche does not make something a copy.
+I recognize that in any niche fashion space, it is natural for designers to draw inspiration from similar themes and aesthetics, and I chose not to engage in further comparisons or accusations.
+At the end of the day, exploring similar themes within a niche does not make something a copy.

 I stand by my work, my intentions, and the way I run my brand.
 I’ve always focused on building something personal, meaningful, and honest, and that hasn’t changed.